-This Caribbean influenced love song is the newest release from DJ Snake since his debut album, Encore, in 2016.
-The French DJ brings forth the single A Different Way with help from San Francisco native artist Lauv.
+This Caribbean influenced love song, is the newest release from DJ Snake since his debut album, Encore, back in 2016.
+The French DJ brings forth the single A Different Way, with help from San Francisco native artist, Lauv.
 Lauv sings the lyrics on the track, which are co-written by both he and Ed Sheeran.
-DJ Snake provides the steel drum and piano mix throughout the verses, breaking down the track after the chorus is sung.
+DJ Snake provides the steel drum and piano mix throughout the verses; breaking down the track after the chorus is sung.
 The single is well written from the Lauv’s perspective; he is dating a person that has recently experienced a heartbreak and is willing to show them love again.

 “I will come running when you call my name

-Not a far step away from his last widely taken single, Let Me Love You featuring Justin Bieber, A Different Way is still – well – done slightly in a different way.
-As a major EDM fan, I hope we can expect to hear more of the heavy bass drops: like Propaganda from the last album.
-Hopefully that is to come with the second single from his new work.
+Not a far step away from his last widely taken single, Let Me Love You featuring Justin Bieber.
+A Different Way is still – well done, just slightly in a different way.
+As a major EDM fan, we hope that we can expect to hear more of the heavy bass drops: like Propaganda from the last album.

 3. Kali Uchis “Nuestro Planeta (feat.
 Reykon)"